finagle/finagle-serial/README.md

 Error Handling
 --------------
+Both Finagle Serial and [Mux][3] may throw an exception if they fail to serialize or deserialize either request or response.
+Thus, the exception `io.github.finagle.serial.ClientError` may be throw in case of failure at client side.
+According to the [Mux][3] protocol, it throws two types of exceptions:

+ * `com.twitter.finagle.mux.ServerError`
+ * `com.twitter.finagle.mux.ServerApplicationError`.

-Finagle Serial may throw an exception if it fails serialize or deserilize either request or response.
-Thus, the exceptions `io.github.finagle.serial.SerializationFailed` and `io.github.finagle.serial.DeserializationFailed` may be throw by client.
-According to the [Mux][3] protocol, it throws two types of exceptions: `com.twitter.finagle.mux.ServerError` and `com.twitter.finagle.mux.ServerApplicationError`. `ServerError` indicates a failure in the transport layer (i.e., failed serialization or deserialization of the request or response), while `ServerApplicationError` indicates a failure in user defined code (i.e., service implementation).
+Both of the exceptions indicate server side errors. `ServerError` indicates a failure in the transport layer (i.e., failed serialization or deserialization of the request or response), while `ServerApplicationError` indicates a failure in user defined code (i.e., service implementation).

 ```scala
 case class Point(x: Double, y: Double)